cmis/freistilbox-solo/README.md

 # Documentation and support

-We're working on detailed documentation for freistilbox Solo that will be published to our [freistilbox documentation website](http://docs.freistilbox.com).
+We're working on a more detailed documentation for freistilbox Solo that will be published to our [freistilbox documentation website](http://docs.freistilbox.com).

-If you have a question or some feedback on using freistilbox Solo, please post it in our [freistilbox Solo community forum](https://freistil.zendesk.com/forums/22231131) on the freistil IT Help Center!
+If you have a question or some feedback on using freistilbox Solo, please post it to our [freistilbox Solo community forum](https://freistil.zendesk.com/forums/22231131) on the freistil IT Help Center!

 # Copyright and license